Using the Suns in the Sun Workstation Lab

 Using man and info

-The following discussion of man and info applies whether you are accessing these computers via ssh or are actually sitting at one of the workstations.
+The following discussion of man and info applies whether you are accessing these computers via ssh or are actually sitting at one of the Sun Lab machines.

 If you know the name of the command you need more information on, enter: